neondatabase/website/content/docs/reference/cli-create-app.md

 ## Your Neon project

 If you selected `Create a new Neon project` when prompted with `What Neon project would you like to use?`, you'll find your newly created Neon project on the [Projects](https://console.neon.tech/app/projects) page in the Neon Console.
-Your new Neon project will be named for the project name you specified.
-In the `neon create-app` example above, the project name given was `my-app`.
-In Neon, you'll see a Neon project named: `my-app-project`:
+Your new Neon project will be named for the app project name you specified.
+For example, in the `create-app` example above, the app project name given was `my-app`.
+For a project with this name, you would see a Neon project named: `my-app-project`:

 ![Neon project page](/docs/reference/create_app_neon_project.png)